- Go Shopping

 Commonly known as: Spurge, Wolf's milk.

 Very varied genus of about 2000 species of annuals, biennials, evergreen, semi-evergreen or herbaceous perennials, deciduous or evergreen subshrubs, shrubs and trees and succulents.
 Many uses including for mixed borders, woodland gardens and rockeries though notice should be taken of the milky sap which can irritate the skin and no part should be eaten.
-Amygdaloides (wood spurge) and cyparissias (cypress spurge) are UK natives.
 Many are attractive to insects.
+There are 10 UK natives, most of which are common.

 - Pests & Diseases - Aphids on herbaceous euphorbias, mealy bug on succulent ones.
 Grey mould.